You’ve poured your heart and soul into creating a stunning pastel drawing, delicately blending vibrant hues to bring your vision to life.

 We’ll be covering the following topics (click on a bullet point to jump to that section):

-These 10 tips on how to preserve pastel drawings will allow you to store pastel drawings keep them safe.
+These 10 tips on how to preserve pastel drawings will allow you to store pastel drawings and keep them safe.

 1. Get Your Drawings Framed